Avian influenza information for backyard poultry owners

 • using good biosecurity practices between and within properties.
 Clean your boots, vehicles and equipment before entering areas where poultry are kept.

-Water for poultry should not come from sources that wild birds frequent.
+Poultry should not share water from sources that wild birds frequent, as they can become contaminated and a source of infection.
 The following water sources are less likely to be contaminated:

-• bore water that has been tested and is suitable quality for poultry.
-Poultry have a low tolerance to saline water.
+• Bore water that has been tested and is suitable quality for poultry (poultry have a low tolerance for saline water)

-Talk to your veterinary practitioner for more advice on biosecurity measures for your backyard poultry.
+Talk to your vet for more advice on biosecurity measures for your backyard poultry.

 [Cock-a-doodle-doo!]
 [Upbeat, happy music plays]